akash22-03/Forest-Fire-Prediction/README.md

 # Forest-Fire-Prediction

 <p>This is Full-Stack Web-based project.<br>
-Front-end built using HTML, CSS and Bootstrap<br>Back-end is built using Python and Flask build on a Pickle Machine Laarning Model that used Logistic Regression Algorithm to predict the occurance of Fire in the Forest.</p>
+Front-end built using HTML, CSS and Bootstrap<br>Back-end is built using Python and Flask build on a Pickle Machine Laarning Model that uses Logistic Regression Algorithm to predict the occurance of Fire in the Forest.</p>

 <h3>app.py executes this Webpage : </h3>